preetoshii/foreigners/docs/LAUNCHPAD_SPEC.md

 4. Browser loads required assets (videos, audio) for the script

 **On script change:**
-1. File watcher detects change
-2. Server re-parses script
-3. Server notifies browser via WebSocket
-4. Browser fetches updated script data
+1. You edit and save the script
+2. You refresh the browser
+3. Browser fetches the script, server parses it
-5. Browser re-renders from current position (or restarts)
+4. Browser re-renders from the beginning

 **During playback:**
 1. Playback engine reads next line from parsed script